-The sight of someone living on the streets is commonplace but there are a number of ways where you can have a big impact on someone’s life for a small investment in time.
+As well as other types of homelessness, the sight of someone living on the streets is commonplace but there are a number of ways where you can have a big impact on someone’s life for a small investment in time.

 Homelessness puts an enormous strain on mental health with long hours of loneliness, isolation and sleep deprivation.
-The first way to help is simple one – speak up!
-A warm greeting, some simple small talk or even just asking a personal question can make all the difference.

 Homelessness also makes it almost impossible for rough sleepers to access services that those with a secure home can often take for granted.
 Healthcare can be tricky to get while setting up essential facilities required for work or benefits, like a bank account, are also tough without an address.

-Our vendors buy every copy of the magazine from us for £1.25 and sell it on to you for £2.50.
+Our vendors buy every copy of the magazine from us for £1.50 and sell it on to you for £3.
 Which is why we ask you to ALWAYS take your copy of the magazine.
 We believe in trade not aid.

 If you are told about these problems and you are in England and Wales, send an alert to StreetLink – an organisation which connects people living on the streets with local authority and outreach teams to reach support.